 Rail&Fly tickets are valid on regional and long-distance trains as well as on selected non-federally owned railways (NE-Bahnen).
 Moreover, the tickets can be used with selected airport transfer partners, if the airport is not having a railway station.
 More information can be found on www.bahnanreise.de/geltungsbereich.

 The airline sets the prices and conditions, which are specified in the fare notes.
 The ticket will be validated on airline stock.

 To facilitate the booking possibilities for the travel agents, fictitious placeholder connections to/from QYG to to/from the airports have been added in all major GDSs.
 This code serves only for ticket issuance in GDS by IATA Agents.

 Schedules in the GDSs for any route that includes QYG are not corresponding to an actual train schedule but allows you to choose the suitable connection.
-Final destination and exact train departure time will only be selected upon online check in steps (further explained in the Online Check-in section).
+Final start resp. destination, final day of travel and exact train departure time will only be selected upon online check in steps (further explained in the Online Check-in section).

 All train segments will be published in the GDS under the 2 letter code W2.